MaksymDel/rmt/README.md

-# Repository for Research in Regressional NMT by Mapping Pretrained Latent Spaces
+# Repository for Research in Regressional NMT by Mapping Pretrained Semantic Spaces

 ```
 0) create new conda env